 I have a Discord channel for interacting with you all, my readers, and sharing what I’m working on and hearing about what y’all are working on.
 I’ll admit I’m not great at getting/keeping conversation going, which is definitely something I need to work on, but we’d love to have you join us and get to know you better!

-(Joining the Discord channel also includes perks like access to the resource library and the first chapter of Calligraphy Guild.)
+(Joining the Discord channel also includes perks like access to the resource library and the first chapter of Calligraphy Guild, regular writing sprints, and a full catalogue of my available resources–both free and paid.)

 Wherever you stand on NaNoWriMo, I hope this list has been helpful to you.
 What tools do you use to track writing projects?
 Are you part of any public writing communities?